CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn

-Provides commands to configure the peer group l2vpn EVPN address family.
+Provides commands to configure l2vpn EVPN for the peer group.

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn attribute-mod

-Provides commands to configure the attribute mode for the address family.
+Provides commands to configure the attribute mode for l2vpn EVPN.

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn aspath

-Provides commands to configure the options for handling AS_PATH for prefixes from/to peer for the specified address family
+Provides commands to configure options for handling the `AS_PATH` for prefixes to and from peers in the peer group.

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn aspath allow-my-asn

-Provides commands to configure allow the AS_PATH to contain the ASN of the local system.
+Provides commands to allow the `AS_PATH` to contain the ASN of the local system.

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn aspath allow-my-asn occurrences

-Indicates max number of occurrences of the local system's AS number in the received AS_PATH
+Indicates the maximum number of times the local system's AS number can be in the received `AS_PATH`.

 ### Command Syntax